christopheml/wow-completionist/README.md

 Open the application at `http://localhost:8080/` (or whatever host you have configured), this will open character selection page.

-From here, you can navigate to all application modules :
+From here, you can navigate to existing application modules (currently only one module is supported):

 * Battle and vanity pets (`http://localhost:8080/<region>/<realm>/<character>/pets`)